This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest tightness

-- Shortness of breath, even after you take your short-term medicine as directed
+- You have shortness of breath, even after you take your short-term medicine as directed.

 Treatment for asthma

-will depend on how severe it is.
-Medicine may decrease inflammation, open airways, and make it easier to breathe.
+will depend on how severe your asthma is.
+Medicine may be used to decrease inflammation, open airways, and make it easier to breathe.
 Medicines may be inhaled, taken as a pill, or injected.
 Short-term medicines relieve your symptoms quickly.
 Long-term medicines are used to prevent future attacks.
+Other medicines may be needed if your regular medicines are not able to prevent attacks.
 You may also need medicine to help control your allergies.

 Manage and prevent future asthma attacks: